christianb/Android-GitHub-Search-REST/README.md

 * AndroidX
 * MVVM
 * Clean Architecture
+* Open repository url (in details view) in browser
 * Not updating details view every second, since GitHub only allows up to 10 requests per minute.
 So it gets updated every 10 seconds.